 Aloe reticulata, Apicra reticulata, Catevala reticulata

-Haworthia reticulata is small succulent with rosettes, up to 3.2 inches (8 cm) in diameter, of yellowish-green leaves that turn reddish in direct sunlight.
+Haworthia reticulata is a small succulent with rosettes of yellowish-green leaves that turn reddish in direct sunlight.
 It produces offsets freely and, in nature, usually grows in large clusters.
-Fleshy leaves are smooth with a translucent part near the tips, few longitudinal lines across the upper surface, and small teeth on the margins.
-They are suberect, up to 2.4 inches (6 cm) long and up to 0.8 inches (2 cm) wide.
+Rosettes grow up to 3.2 inches (8 cm) in diameter.
+Leaves are fleshy, smooth, with a translucent part near the tips, few longitudinal lines across the upper surface, and small teeth on the margins.
+They are suberect, up to 2.4 inches (6 cm) long, and up to 0.8 inches (2 cm) wide.
 Flowers are white to pinkish and borne on simple, up to 10 inches (25 cm) tall inflorescences.

 H. reticulata is very similar to Haworthia herbacea, another endemic species to Western Cape, and it is difficult to distinguish between the two of them.

-The specific epithet "reticulata" derives from the Latin "rete," meaning "net" and refers to the netted pattern on of the leaves.
+The specific epithet "reticulata (reh-tick-yoo-LAY-tuh)" is the feminine form of the Latin adjective "reticulatus," meaning "reticulated" or "net-like."
+It refers to the netted pattern on the leaves.

 How to Grow and Care for Haworthia reticulata